qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 .. figure:: img/create_grid.png
   :align: center

-  Different grid cell shapes
+  Different grid cell shapes applied to the same extent, without overlaps

-The size of each element in the grid is defined using a horizontal and vertical spacing.
+The size and/or placement of each element in the grid is defined using a horizontal and vertical spacing.
 The CRS of the output layer must be defined.
 The grid extent and the spacing values must be expressed in the coordinates and units of this CRS.